How It's Done

 Knowing that the person collecting the sample has undergone thorough training and demonstrated a high level of competency can help a nervous patient relax.

-What Will Happen?
 During venipuncture, the phlebotomist inserts a needle through your skin into a vein.
 The amount of blood needed for the test is withdrawn through the needle into a special tube or tubes.
-The tubes are sent to a laboratory, where the blood is analyzed as your health care provider has ordered.
+The tubes are sent to a laboratory, where the blood is analyzed as the healthcare practitioner has ordered.
 Most often, the phlebotomist is able to identify a vein in the crook of your elbow that will be easily accessible and then applies a tourniquet above the site to make the vein more apparent.
 (The elbow area does not have many nerves so this is a good site; the wrist, hand and foot are other sites that can be used.)
-Making a fist, when you are asked to, helps make the vein more prominent.
+Making a fist when you are asked to helps make the vein more prominent.
 The procedure usually takes less than 3 minutes.
-Afterward, the patient, or caregiver, is usually asked to apply gentle pressure, over a clean dressing, to help the blood clot and prevent swelling and a hematoma (a black and blue mark where blood has pooled).
+Afterward, the patient is usually asked to apply gentle pressure over a clean dressing to help the blood clot and prevent swelling and a hematoma (a black and blue mark where blood has pooled).

-Not Flowing Well?
-Drinking 2 to 3 quarts (8 to 10 glasses) of liquid a day helps blood flow better and makes the veins more likely to stick up and be found easily, so drink up for a day or two before your test.
-But, also, remember to follow your doctor’s instructions—some tests require that you not drink certain liquids prior to the test.
-You may also want to take a walk while waiting, or on your way to the test, to increase blood flow and keep the veins pumped up (routinely doing hand and arm exercises also helps those requiring frequent testing).
+Being well-hydrated helps blood flow better and makes the veins more likely to raise up and be found easily, so make sure you drink plenty of fluids a day or two before your test.
+But, also remember to follow your healthcare provider's instructions—some tests require that you not drink certain liquids prior to the test.
+You may also want to take a walk while waiting, or on your way to the test, which raises blood pressure and can make veins more prominent (routinely doing hand and arm exercises also helps those requiring frequent testing).
 Even eating well the day before, if fasting is not required, improves blood flow.

-Getting Anxious?
-Talk about or recall something pleasant while you wait to take your mind off your anxiety; you can also bring interesting reading, music, or even relaxation tapes to listen to on a portable CD or tape player.
+Talk about or recall something pleasant while you wait to take your mind off your anxiety; you can also bring reading or music.